Reuven Carlyle: Personal

 Carlyle resides in Seattle with his wife Dr. Wendy Carlyle – an anesthesiologist practicing in Seattle.
 They have four children.
 Carlyle grew up in Bellingham, Washington and developed his interest in government while serving as a teenage page in Congress.
-He served as a page for two years in the U.S. Senate for Senators Warren Magnuson and Henry "Scoop" Jackson, and one year in the House of Representatives where he served briefly as personal page to Speaker Thomas P. "Tip" O'Neill, Jr.
+He served as a page for Warren Magnuson for two years.

-Carlyle's mother, Joan Hadiyah Carlyle, self-published her autobiography "A Torch in the Dark, one woman's journey."

 Prior to his election, Carlyle was appointed by Governor Chris Gregoire in 2004 as a member of the Washington State Board for Community and Technical Colleges.
 He crafted legislation in 2007 as a citizen activist for foster youth, Passport to College Promise, a scholarship program.
 Carlyle was a citizen co-founder of the Seattle/King County Chapter of City Year, a national AmeriCorps program.

-Education

-Carlyle received a bachelor's degree from the University of Massachusetts Amherst and a MPA from the John F. Kennedy School of Government at Harvard University.